Immunization Schedules and Vaccines

 Some vaccines that adults (people ages 19 and over) should get are:

-The Centers for Disease Control and Prevention (CDC) provide a recommended adult immunization schedule.
+The Centers for Disease Control and Prevention (CDC) provide an adult immunization schedule.
 Read more about why vaccines are important for all ages on our blog.

-Flu season on the Central Coast happens between September and May.
+Flu season is from Sept.
+1 to May 31.
 Getting the flu vaccine each year is the best way to protect yourself and those around you from getting severely sick from the flu.

 Alliance members 6 months and older can get a flu vaccine at no cost.
 When a child between 6 months and 9 years is first vaccinated against flu they will need to receive 2 doses, 4 weeks apart.
 Talk to your doctor about when your child should get the flu vaccine.